 There is inclusion of words like ‘wars against crime’, terrorism, drugs and anti-social behavior in the crime control industry and they demand just numbers, facts, and quantitative incomes as well as outcomes.
 A mention of adrenaline rush of crime can be seen in the cultural criminology that provide evidence for the relationship between the culture, leisure activities and crime.
 Occurrence of adrenaline rush of crime takes place between panic and pleasure that does fit various feelings of humiliation, excitement, anger, exuberance, fear, etc. (Hall & Winlow 2005)

 Flowing of adrenalin and excitement, and terror and pleasure do not occur just through the experience of criminality, but also through various connecting factors, like crime, victimization of crime and justice for the crime that has taken place (Pain 2000).

-Connection between alcohol drinking as leisure activity and violent crime
+The connection between alcohol drinking as leisure activity and violent crime

 Concepts such as drinking and driving have received a great level of the attention from both public and media.
 However, the relationship between alcohol and crime has not yet reached the same level of attention.
 The relationship between crimes and alcohol includes robbery, domestic abuse, assault, underage drinking, and sexual assault.
 The fact is that 5.3 million adults were drunk at the time when they committed violent crime.
 Alcohol has become a major factor in 40% of all the violent crimes that occur today (The Relationship Between Alcohol Availability and Injury and Crime 2005).